janettelau/consumption-patterns/README.md

   - `Obesity_unhealthy_diet.csv`: Obesity and unhealthy diet data
 - `cleaned_files`: contains the cleaned datasets used as input files in the notebooks
   - `merged_income_diet_final.csv`: A merged dataset containing data on global income and the cost and affordability of healthy diets
-  - `obesity_final.csv`: A dataset containing only obesity data for the purpose of this project
+  - `obesity_final.csv`: A dataset containing only obesity data among adults for this project

 ## Visualizations
 Plots and maps generated from the Jupyter notebooks: